Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Analysis, Results, and Discussion

-We supply a more detailed power-danger ousiogram in Fig.~\ref{fig:meaning.ousiometer9000_PDS001_1}.
-When later considering large-scale corpora, we will see that the PDS framework rather than GES conforms to real word usage, but we first must explore its characteristics for the unamplified NRC VAD lexicon.
+We supply a more detailed power-danger ousiogram in Fig.~\ref{fig:meaning.ousiometer9010_PDS012_1}.
+When later considering large-scale corpora, we will see that the PDS framework rather than GAS conforms to real word usage (tokens instead of types).
+But we first must explore its characteristics for the unamplified NRC VAD lexicon.

 In the PDS framework, the variance explained is now evenly divided between power and danger (45.5\% each) while structure's contribution remains the same.
-We indicate this balance of power and danger by the dashed circles in Fig.~\ref{fig:meaning.ousiometer9300_lexicon001}G and Fig.~\ref{fig:meaning.ousiometer9000_PDS001_1}.
+Further, the words with the largest magnitude are now aligned with the positive axes of power and danger.
+For the largest overall magnitude word `success', the PDS coordinates are $(\Mpower,\Mdanger,\Mstructure)$=$(0.76,-0.05,0.10)$.
+For `murderer', $(\Mpower,\Mdanger,\Mstructure)$=$(0.08,0.68,-0.09)$.
+Of the top 20 words by vector magnitude, 12 are strongly aligned with the power direction and 8 with the danger direction (see Figs.~\ref{fig:meaning.ousiometrics_opposite_cubes001_001} and \ref{fig:meaning.ousiometrics_opposite_cubes001_003}).
+However, we suffer one drawback as we have reintroduced a non-zero correlation, $r$=$-0.22$, as indicated by the rotated ellipse in Fig.~\ref{fig:meaning.ousiometer9310_lexicon001}G and Fig.~\ref{fig:meaning.ousiometer9010_PDS012_1}.

-The rotated and internal annotations in the power-danger ousiogram in Fig.~\ref{fig:meaning.ousiometer9000_PDS001_1} are now in line with our interpretation of the two axes being \semdiff{powerful}{weak} and \semdiff{dangerous}{safe}.
-The horizontal axis, for example, now runs from `void', `nothingness', and `empty' to `powerful', `success', and `almighty'.
+The rotated and internal annotations in the power-danger ousiogram in Fig.~\ref{fig:meaning.ousiometer9010_PDS012_1}, are now in line with our interpretation of the two axes being \semdiff{weak}{powerful} and \semdiff{safe}{dangerous}.
+The horizontal axis, for example, runs from `void', `nothingness', and `empty' to `powerful', `success', and `almighty'.
 We find high danger in `earthquake', `suicidebombing', and `toxic', and safety in `serenity', `softness', and `tranquil'.

-As for the valence-dominance ousiogram in Fig.~\ref{fig:meaning.ousiometer9000_VAD001_2_noname}, traveling around the boundary of the power-danger ousiogram loops us through an ousiometrically sensible sequence of terms.
+As for the valence-dominance ousiogram in Fig.~\ref{fig:meaning.ousiometer9010_VAD012_2_noname}, traveling around the boundary of the power-danger ousiogram loops us through an ousiometrically sensible sequence of terms.
 Moving upwards and around from `triumphant', words take on increasingly violent connotations, while moving down, success begins to ebb while peaceful aspects build.

-In the power-danger framework, the four quadrants have clear character as they represent the goodness-energy axes including the desirable safe-powerful (bottom right, goodness, e.g., `wisdom' and `generous'), and the to-be-avoided weak-dangerous (upper left, e.g., `deceased' and `bankruptcy').
+Crucially, and as we have described, the GAS and PDS frameworks form GPADS, a kind of circumplex model.
+We list the four axes in the primary plane in order from danger at the top of the PD plane, moving clockwise by $\pi/4$ through aggression, power, and goodness.

+Each of the four directions in GA and PD are mutually intelligible by their adjacent directions in the alternate framework.
+For example, powerful is aggressive-good, dangerous is aggressive-bad, good is safe-powerful (`wisdom' and `generous'), bad is dangerous-weak (`deceased' and `bankruptcy'), and gentle is weak-safe.